ddw2AIGROUP2CQUPT/FVLP/README.md

 ## 💾 Dataset
 Overview of the [FaceCaption-15M](https://github.com/ddw2openface/FLIP) containing over 15 million facial image-text pairs.
 **The [FS2K-SDE](https://github.com/ddw2AIGROUP2CQUPT/FS2K-SDE) dataset** comprises two subsets: the FS2K-SDE1 dataset with 75,530 sketches (1,079 images for training, with the remainder being allocated for testing) and the FS2K-SDE2 dataset with 23,380 sketches (334 images for training, with the remaining sketches and images being used for testing).

+## Models
+Based on FaceCaption-15M, we trained a multimodal representation model [FLIP](https://huggingface.co/datasets/OpenFace-CQUPT/FaceCaption-15M), similar in concept to CLIP, designed for aligning facial images with semantics.

 ## 📔 Citation
 Dawei Dai, Shiyu Fu, Yingge Liu, Guoyin Wang,